 Pros: Increased productivity & awareness, reduced labor costs, & optimized use of space and resources

 Cons: Disruptive & long implementation, replaces functioning legacy systems, lacks integration, & costly

 IWMS systems work well – assuming all the data they need to report on is held within them.
 This can lead to long implementations and expensive system replacement projects – that often don’t always complete.

 Best of Breed Facility Mgmt & Corporate Real Estate Platform

 A best of breed platform is a system that takes a different approach than that of an IWMS.
-This approach is a “capstone” position.
-This means that the platform sits above the existing facility and business support IT applications and processes to create a fully-integrated reporting dashboard.
+This approach is a focused on the data management, integration, and business intelligence tools that overlay these systems..
 This allows an organization to augment the systems that are currently functioning effectively and have good user adoption while allowing the selection of strong single-point applications for areas that do not have an effective system in place.
-This approach allows the platform to report on more than just the five core functional areas of an IWMS.
+This approach allows the platform to report on more than just the five core functional areas of an IWMS

 Provides best-of-breed KPI Reports and Executive Dashboards for:

 · Real Estate / Property – including all financial reporting